leetebbs/Alchemy-Community-NFT-Raffle/README.md

 Troubleshooting & Notes
 -----------------------
-- Ensure the NFT collection lives on the same network as the Alchemy NFT API you query (defaults to Polygon mainnet)..
+- Ensure the NFT collection lives on the same network as the Alchemy NFT API you query (defaults to Polygon mainnet).
 - Winner resolution is asynchronous; expect ~3 minutes between raffle start and final on-chain winner data depending on oracle fulfilment.
+- **Blob Storage & CSV Uploads:**
+  - CSV uploads only work when deployed to Vercel (requires `BLOB_READ_WRITE_TOKEN`)
+  - Local development uses static fallback CSV
+  - Ensure CSV addresses have no leading/trailing whitespace for reliable lookups
+  - Upload creates timestamped backups; old files are retained in Blob Storage for audit purposes
+  - If upload fails on Vercel, verify `BLOB_READ_WRITE_TOKEN` is set in all environments (Production, Preview, Development)

 Acknowledgements
 ----------------